Rednexie/mail-interface/README.md

 - Log the Date, IP Address, and the e-mail into both console and text file.
 - Provides a JSON API.
 - Provides command-line tools(readline and args).
-- Customizable rate-limit, number of e-mails sent and the delay between sending e-mails.
+- Customizable rate-limit, number of e-mails sent and the default delay between sending e-mails.

 # Setup & Installation
 Manually download, or clone the the repository.